 Update 2014: I made the comment above over two years ago and it is coming true!
 Ecuador is growing with more and more gringos arriving in all parts of Ecuador but mostly Quito and Cuenca.

 Cuenca, Quito, and the coastal areas of Ecuador are going to explode with gringos just like what happened to Costa Rica and then Panama, both of which are now full of gringos that have expatriated there.
 One of our sons talks daily with a young lady from Panama and she tells us lots of things about Panama.
 To live in Panama now is like living in Miami and so then what’s the big deal about moving there?
 Crime rates are high, real-estate prices have skyrocketed.
 One of the major reasons for people to expatriate or uproot themselves is for a better way of life.
 But how is Panama or Costa Rica any better than say, living in Miami or Myrtle Beach in the states?

-UPDATE: February 2013!!
-We see gringos everywhere in Cuenca now.
+UPDATE: February 2013!! now 2014!!
+We see (more and more) gringos everywhere in Cuenca now.
 It used to be you rarely saw foreigners, but now we see them all the time.
 Cuenca is growing with foreigners.